|

 Key Takeaways

-• Kuraldal Festival is a centuries-old celebration held in Sasmuan, Pampanga, honoring Santa Lucia known for her miraculous healing powers.
+• The Kuraldal Festival is a centuries-old celebration held in Sasmuan, Pampanga, honouring Santa Lucia, renowned for her miraculous healing powers.

-• The festival features ritual dances and house-to-house collections, symbolizing communal faith and support in vibrant pink-and-white attire.
+• The festival features ritual dances and house-to-house collections, symbolising communal faith and support, with participants dressed in vibrant pink-and-white attire.

 • The event significantly boosts the local economy by attracting tourists who engage with local products and services.